 TOR – 11+8+6 = 25

 MTL – Goaltenders: Ken Dryden, Michel Larocque.
 Defence: Don Awrey, Pierre Bouchard, Guy Lapointe, Jim Roberts, Larry Robinson, Serge Savard, John Van Boxmeer.
 Forwards: Yvan Cournoyer (C), Bob Gainey, Doug Jarvis, Guy Lafleur, Yvon Lambert, Jacques Lemaire, Peter Mahovlich, Doug Risebrough, Steve Shutt, Mario Tremblay.

 TOR – Goaltenders: Gord McRae, Wayne Thomas.
 Defence: Greg Hubick, Jim McKenny, Borje Salming, Rod Seiling, Ian Turnbull.
-Forwards: Don Ashby, Pat Boutette, George Ferguson, Inge Hammarstrom, Lanny McDonald, Bob Neely, Darryl Sittler (C), Blaine Stoughton, Errol Thompson, Stan Weir, Tiger Williams.
+Forwards: Don Ashby, Pat Boutette, George Ferguson, Inge Hammarstrom, Lanny McDonald, Bob Neely, Darryl Sittler (C), Blaine Stoughton, Errol Thompson, Stan Weir, Dave Williams.